|Last Quarterly Update:||6/23/2014|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry construct, remodel, or renovate residential buildings.
-Major companies include DR Horton, KB Home, Lennar, and PulteGroup (all in the US), as well as Daiwa House (Japan), Desarrolladora Homex (Mexico), Gafisa (Brazil), Sun Hung Kai Properties (China), and Taylor Wimpey (UK).
+Major companies include DR Horton, KB Home, Lennar, and PulteGroup (all in the US), as well as Country Garden Holdings (Hong Kong), Daiwa House (Japan), Desarrolladora Homex (Mexico), and Barratt Developments (UK).

 Globally, residential construction revenue has been flat and is not predicted to return to the industry's 2006 peak of $2.5 trillion in revenue until about 2015, according to IHS Global Insight.
 The strongest growth is expected to come from emerging markets in Asia and Latin America.

-The US residential construction contracting industry includes about 160,000 establishments (single-location companies and branches of multi-location companies) with annual sales of about $240 billion.
-High growth is forecast for the next two years.
-Key growth drivers include improving housing markets and low interest rates.
+The US residential construction contracting industry includes about 150,000 establishments (single-location companies and units of multi-location companies) with annual revenue of about $285 billion.

 Builders of both single-family and multifamily housing are included in the industry, as are residential remodelers.
 The industry includes general contractors, who build on land owned by others, and operative builders, who build on land they own or control.
 Specialty trade contractors such as plumbers and electricians, who often work as subcontractors for residential construction contractors or operative builders, are covered in separate profiles.